NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/TAF Lite (Triggered Automation Framework Lite)/4 - Get ADT data.md

 # Get ADT Data API Design

 ## ***POST*** V3/TAF/Lite/adt/data
-This API is used for retrieving ADT data.
+This API is used for retrieving ADT data. <br>
+PA license is required to use this API.

 ## Detail Information